tttor/ctrl-foundation/method/policy-based/actor-critic/nac_peters_2008.md

 * https://www.sciencedirect.com/science/article/pii/S0925231208000532

 ## problem
-* When applied with continuous function approximation, many algorithms based on value function approximation have failed to generalize, and few convergence guarantees could be obtained
+* When applied with **continuous function approximation**, many algorithms based on value function approximation have failed to generalize and few convergence guarantees could be obtained
   * reason: the greedy or eps-greedy policy updates of most techniques, because
     * it does not ensure a policy improvement when applied with an approximate value function [8].
     * During a greedy update, small errors in the value function can cause large changes in the policy which in return can cause large changes in the value function.
     * This process, when applied repeatedly, can result in oscillations or divergence of the algorithms.
 * when applied to simple examples with rather few states, policy-gradient methods often turn out to be quite inefficient,
-  * reason: partially caused by the large plateaus in the expected return landscape where the gradients are small and often do not point directly towards the optimal solution
+  * partially caused by the large plateaus in the expected return landscape where the gradients are small and often do not point directly towards the optimal solution
+* Vanilla policy gradient improvements (see e.g. [25,15])  often get stuck in plateaus as demonstrated in [14]

 ## observation
 * Similar as in supervised learning, the steepest ascent with respect to the **Fisher information metric** [3],